Islamic Dawah Organisation of Afghanistan: Afghan Civil War (1992–96)

 After the ouster of the PDPA government in April 1992, Gulbuddin Hekmatyar initiated a bombardment campaign against the Islamic State of Afghanistan which had been established by the peace and power-sharing agreement Peshawar Accords.
 In addition, Saudi Arabia and Iran – as competitors for regional hegemony – supported Afghan militias hostile towards each other.
 According to Human Rights Watch, "Iran assisted the Shia Hazara Hezb-i Wahdat forces of Abdul Ali Mazari, as Iran attempted to maximize Wahdat's military power and influence."
 Saudi Arabia supported the Wahhabite Abdul Rasul Sayyaf and his Ittihad-i Islami faction.
 Conflict between the two militias soon escalated into a full-scale war.
 Both Ittihad and Wahdat engaged in large-scale kidnapping campaigns against civilians and combatants of the "other side".
 The Islamic State and International Committee of the Red Cross regularly tried to mediate between the two sides, but cease-fires commonly were broken in a matter of days.
 In early 1993, the Hezb-i Wahdat joined an alliance with Gulbuddin Hekmatyar starting to shell northern Kabul.
-On February 11, 1993, Ittihad forces took part in the Islamic State's military Afshar operation which had the objective of ending the bombardment on residential areas in northern Kabul conducted by Hezb-i Wadat.
+On February 11, 1993, Ittihad forces took part in the Islamic State's military Afshar operation which had the objective of ending the bombardment on residential areas in northern Kabul conducted by Hezb-i Wahdat.
 After the military operation had ended and successfully forced Wahdat forces from the area, Ittihad forces started to escalate the situation by turning against the civilian population.
 During and after the operation 70 combatants and civilians were killed.
-After the operation Ittihad troops under the command of Abdul Rasul Sayyaf kidnapped up to 900 people, 200 of whom were released after ransoms were paid to Ittihad commanders, 700 were never returned by Ittihad forces.
+After the operation Ittihad troops under the command of Abdul Rasul Sayyaf kidnapped up dozens of people, some of whom were released after ransoms were paid to Ittihad commanders, some escaped by counter-operations by Hizb-e-Wahdat.

 In 2001, Ittihad's leader Abdul Rasul Sayyaf was suspected of being complicit in the assassination of anti-Taliban leader Ahmad Shah Massoud.

 In 2005, the Ittihad organization was registered as a political party with the Ministry of Justice under its new name.
 Sayyaf and Ittihad are currently allied to the Karzai government.
 The party is strongest in the Paghman area and receives most of its support from Pashtuns.
 Ideologically, the party follows and advocates an Orthodox form of Islam.